9291Sam/patinac/game.md

 MVP tasks:
 1. Rendering of a single 512^3 chunk at >60 fps with direct and indirect lighting
-2. Optimizing that single chunk so that it can be used in larger and larger LODs (for now just use Perlin or simplex noise)
+2. Optimizing that single chunk so that it can be used in larger and larger LODs (for now just use Perlin or simplex noise) Target a visible area of 12k ^ 3 to start
 3. Modify the player so that they can place / remove any voxel at any point in the world in a few different manners.
 Single, Sphere, Cube
 4. ---- Graphics Checkpoint  ----
 	- At this point you should have a fully dynamic world in which and voxels can be placed in and removed from in any order